Huriphoonado/Software-Engineering-Foundations/Presentation-1/Intro-To-Cordova.md

 ### Note on Cordova vs PhoneGap

-The PhoneGap CLI is built on top of the Cordova CLI so all Cordova commands are supported by PhoneGap, but PhoneGap
+The PhoneGap CLI is built on top of the Cordova CLI so all Cordova commands are supported by PhoneGap, but PhoneGap has additional features.
+Most commands can be called with ```phonegap ```, ```cordova ```, or even  ```phonegap cordova ```.
+In some cases though, the same command run via different CLIs may have different behaviors.
+(It is a bit confusing to me.)
+Check out [this page](http://docs.phonegap.com/references/phonegap-cli/cordova) for more information.

 ### Getting Cordova Plug-Ins